Andie1991/datapretoria2020/hands-on/00-Pre-Introduction-Login.md

 ## Where you will work

 You will be logging into training.osgconnect.net for the CyberInfrastructure exercises.
-To confirm you have the proper authentication and authorization to do the exercises tomorrow and Friday we will test logins today.
+To confirm you have the proper authentication and authorization to do the exercises tomorrow and Thursday we will test logins first.

-Due to the local network firewall setup (another security mechanism) and key installation, we will go to the CHPC facility first (thanks to Nkwe and Anwar for setting up this).
+Due to the local network firewall setup (another security mechanism) and key installation, we will go to the CHPC facility first (thanks to Nkwe and Anwar for setting this up).

-We will be using the studentXX acounts (replace XX with your osguser ID) with the specified password.
+We will be using the studentXX acounts (replace XX with your osguser ID).
+The password for this account will be written at the board.

-If you are using a Linux Machine, open a terminal and use the following command (and use the password you have been supplied).
+If you are using a Linux Machine or Windows with Git Bash, open a terminal and use the following command (and use the password you have been supplied).

 ```